kumar2aman/prepai/README.md

 Want to add a feature?
 Fork and submit a PR

-Guidelines:-
+## Guidelines:-

-Follow the existing code style (Next.js + TypeScript best practices)
+1. Follow the existing code style (Next.js + TypeScript best practices)

-Document any new APIs or components
+2. Document any new APIs or components

-Ensure database migrations are included for backend changes
+3. Ensure database migrations are included for backend changes

-Roadmap / Upcoming Features
+## Roadmap / Upcoming Features:-

-Improve AI voice analysis
+- Improve AI voice analysis

-Add question categories and custom interview templates
+- Add question categories and custom interview templates

-Real-time interviewer feedback and suggestions
+- Real-time interviewer feedback and suggestions

-UI/UX improvements
+- UI/UX improvements

-Performance optimization
+- Performance optimization

-License:-
+## License:-

-This project is MIT Licensed — feel free to contribute and use it freely.
+- This project is MIT Licensed — feel free to contribute and use it freely.

-Contact / Support

-Report: Bugs / Request Features: Issues
+### Report: Bugs / Request Features: Issues

-PrepAI — AI interviewing made smarter, faster, and open-source. 🚀
+### PrepAI — AI interviewing made smarter, faster, and open-source. 🚀

 ---